PedroCunhaDev/PedroCunhaDev/README.md

-👋 Hi, I’m @PedroCunhaDev

-console.log("I like to create short films, drink coffee and make apps.");

-🌱

-// Working in a team is only fun when others are also eager to create, learn and discuss.
+// Working in a team is only fun when everyone is eager to create, learn and discuss.